mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

 TODO talk about defaults?

-- `attenuation_file_name` - The attenuation file name, this file must be located in the top level directory of the calibration directory.
-More information
-  here: :ref:`pearl_cal_folder_isis-powder-diffraction-ref`
+- `attenuation_file` - The full path to the attenuation file.
+This is used with the algorithm :ref:`PearlMCAbsorption<algm-PearlMCAbsorption>`

 - `calibration_directory` - This folder must contain various files such as detector offsets and detector grouping information.
 Additionally calibrated